sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fmt</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Small, safe and fast formatting library for C++
+Short desc    : Small, safe and fast formatting library for C++
 URL          : https://github.com/fmtlib/fmt
-Лицензия     : BSD
+License      : BSD
-Описание     : C++ Format is an open-source formatting library for C++.
+Descript     : C++ Format is an open-source formatting library for C++.
 It can be used as a
              : safe alternative to printf or as a fast alternative to IOStreams.
 ```